If you’re wondering about the advantages of contracts and the benefits of contract law than this blog is for you…

 Putting a contract in writing helps prevent later misunderstandings by forcing the parties to articulate their intentions and desires.

-A clearly drafted contract provides a written record of the terms agreed to and is more reliable evidence of the parties’ intentions than the memories of what was said.
+A drafted contract provides a written record of the terms agreed to and is more reliable evidence of the parties’ intentions than the memories of what was said.

 The act of signing an agreement reinforces the fact that a contract gives rise to legal rights and duties.